devutkarsh/blog.github.io/content/post/shillong-rock-capital-of-india.md

 - travel
 ---

-I THINK THAT'S WHAT IT IS WITH ROCK MUSIC.
+I THINK THAT&rsquo;S WHAT IT IS WITH ROCK MUSIC.
 IT HELPS YOU HANG TOUGH, I GUESS. ~ ANGUS YOUNG
 ------------------------------------------------------------------------------------------

 ![shillong](assets/images/travel/shillong.jpeg)